Dublin Event Guide » 2008 » August

 UNSTOPPABLE BRILLIANCE – BOOK COMPETITION

-Liberties Press, the independent Irish publisher, who has an impressive catalogue of good books, has launched a new book.
-The book is called “UNSTOPPABLE BRILLIANCE – Irish Geniuses and Asperger’s Syndrome” by Antoinette Walker and Prof. Michael Fitzgerald and is hugely interesting and controversial at the same time.
+Here is what I wrote last week about the book and the competition: Liberties Press, the independent Irish publisher, who has an impressive catalogue of good books, has launched a new book.
+The book is called “Unstoppable Brilliance – Irish Geniuses and Asperger’s Syndrome” by Antoinette Walker and Prof. Michael Fitzgerald and is hugely interesting and controversial at the same time.

 The book is described as “This fascinating and controversial book suggests that many of the most notable people in Irish politics, the arts and sciences may have exhibited traits of Asperger’s syndrome (a variant of autism) – and asserts that much of their drive and success may in some way be connected to this condition.
 The book is aimed at the general reader and features an introduction by MEP and rights activist Kathy Sinnott.
 Figures covered in the book include Robert Emmet, Pádraig Pearse, Éamon de Valera, Robert Boyle: scientist, William Rowan Hamilton: mathematician, Daisy Bates: ethnographer, WB Yeats, James Joyce and Samuel Beckett.